huiyuank/yelp-camp/README.md

 # [Yelp Camp Project](https://yelp-camp-project.herokuapp.com/)

+Access the site here: [yelp-camp-project.herokuapp.com/](https://yelp-camp-project.herokuapp.com/).
+Refer to [Deployment](#deployment) section for more on deployment.

 Yelp Camp project is a code-along that has been adapted and modified from the Udemy course "Web Developer Bootcamp 2021" by Colt Steele.
 Detailed below the key features, learning points and deployment details.

 It has been built using